Crowns and Bridges San Francisco

 Under certain conditions it is necessary to replace large defects or dental disfigurements that are caused by trauma, gum disease, extreme dental neglect, or other situation that lead to the loss of entire teeth.
 These specific dental conditions require a combination of both restorative and cosmetic dentistry.
 The good news is that any of these conditions can be restored to a natural-looking smile.

-Do you remember having seen the big dark space that appeared when your conversation partner had this big smile in his/her face?
+Do you remember having seen the big dark area that appeared when your conversation partner had this big smile in his/her face?

 How often have you seen a person smiling at you and exposing a dark margin of a crown at the gum line, crowns that do not blend in with the remaining teeth because they are too bulky or too opaque?